silverstripe/cwp/docs/en/conventions.md

 # Documentation conventions

-## General
+## Voice

-Use informal voice when writing documentation: "isn't" instead of "is not", "I'm" instead of "I am".
+Use direct and informal voice.
+I.e. use "You can set up" instead of "To set up", "X can be set up", or "agency can set up".
+Also use "isn't" instead of "is not", "I'm" instead of "I am".

+## User docs

+### Basics

 Page types are highlighted as follows: **News Holder**, and written as they appear in the *Add page* screen.